LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 then we replace it.

-This also means that we can't just do like the previous method and only give the source luminance but we also have to calculate the surrounding luminance created by the dynamic light source in a specified range (which is 7.75 to limit chunk rebuilding to 8 chunks (which is still a lot)).
+This also means that we can't just do like the previous method and only give the source luminance but we also have to calculate the surrounding light level created by the dynamic light sources in a specified range (which is 7.75 to limit chunk rebuilding to 8 chunks (which is still a lot)).

-When getting the dynamic light value at the specified position, it has to be a `double` and not an integer as the light value calculated with the range has to be precise.
+When getting the dynamic light value at the specified position, it has to be a `double` and not an integer as the light level calculated within the range has to be precise.
 To modify the lightmap with the dynamic light value, it has to be multiplied by 16.0 instead of using a bitshift to preserve as much as possible the precision.

-Dynamic light value at a specified position is calculated in a for-loop with all the dynamic light sources, only the highest light value is kept.
-The light value is calculated as follow:
+Dynamic light level at a specified position is calculated in a for-loop with all the dynamic light sources, only the highest light level is kept.
+The light level is calculated as follow:

 ```java
 // dist being the distance between the light source origin and the position where the